NFA undaunted despite thin palay acquisition

 The acting NFA chief further expressed confidence in the agency’s present rice inventory, saying that he thinks it is not a worrisome situation since there hasn’t been an event where the whole country was hit by a massive calamity and was in dire need of rice.

 “I personally think that, through history, there is no record that we have been hit by a calamity that has hit the entire Philippines.
-We make a buffer stock in the assumption that the whole Philippines is devastated, but it seems that nothing like that happened in history,” said Lacson.
+We make a buffer stock in the assumption that the whole Philippines is devastated, but it seems that nothing like that happened in history,” Lacson said.

 “It’s just my personal opinion; even though our stocks are like that, I’m not worried about that because we really only have buffer stock and the actual total inventory in the Philippines is in the market,” he said, adding the fact that the country reached its peak palay harvest last year at 20 million metric tons.